utopia2046/Doc/md/Developing 2D Games with Unity.md

 2. Right click the imported font, `Create` -> `TextMeshPro` -> `Font Asset`.
 3. Select the created font asset in TMP text's Inspector window, or set it as default in `Project Setting` -> `TextMeshPro` -> `Settings` -> `Default Font Asset`.

+| Tips: `Horizontal Layout Group` component will automatically arrange for all its subviews to be placed alongside each other horizontally.

 ## Characters, Coroutines, and Spawn Points

 ## Artificial Intelligence and Slingshots